LoncaricLaura/SmileWithUs/README.md

 # WorldOfSmiles

+## Final project

-Development of a web application intended for online ordering of dental appointments
+Development of a web application intended for online ordering of dental appointments.